evolbioinfo/booster-web/webapp/templates/help.md

 1. PhyML-SMS;
 2. FastTree.

-	These two workflows are installed and launche on the Instut Pasteur [Galaxy](https://galaxy.pasteur.fr/) server.
+	These two workflows are installed and launched on the Instut Pasteur [Galaxy](https://galaxy.pasteur.fr/) server.

 They constist of the following steps: